fallen-icarus/cardano-swaps/GettingStarted.md

 Since the prices in the swap datum must be exact, it is better to specify the prices as fractions.

 ##### Building the transaction
+If an swaps in the tx have an expiration set, you will need to set the `invalid-hereafter` bound to the nearest expiration slot.
+You can use `cardano-swaps time convert-time` to convert the datum's POSIX time to a slot number.

 To see how to build the transaction using a local node, refer [here](scripts/local/two-way/swap-assets.sh).